Important Legal Documents Can Now be Executed Remotely by Teleconference

-Also, thanks to the temporary executive order signed by New York Governor Andrew Cuomo, we are able to notarize and witness documents by teleconference in New York through September 4, 2020 (the Executive Orders have been extended several times, and may be extended again).
+Also, thanks to the Executive Orders signed by New York Governor Andrew Cuomo, we are currently able to notarize and witness documents by teleconference in New York through September 4, 2020 (the Executive Orders have been extended several times, and may be extended again).
 This means that our clients are remaining in their homes, and are executing via video conference their important legal documents.
 These include Powers of Attorney, Wills, Trusts, and Health Care Proxies.

 During this crisis, most of us are required to remain at home, and have time on our hands.
 You would be wise to take this opportunity to review or create your estate plan and your long-term care plan.
 Many clients have advised us that they feel more at ease or less anxious when these important planning steps have been completed.

 If you would like to talk to us about your planning needs or concerns, we are here and ready to help.

 Stay well and stay safe,